 Adapting during COVID

-Unquestionably the COVID crisis has affected the apprentice’s development journey.
-Courses that were booked have been canceled and all educational learning has shifted on-line.
+Unquestionably the COVID crisis has affected the development journey of apprentices.
+Courses that were booked have been canceled and all educational learning has shifted online.
 Everyone is adapting to the ‘new normal’, but like all individuals currently in education it is difficult not to feel somewhat disappointed for them as they are not currently able to have the ‘full experience’.
-Nevertheless, the educational aspects of the course are continuing and I am sure they will both pass the course with flying colours.
+Nevertheless, the educational aspects of the course are continuing and I am sure Jake will pass the course with flying colours.

-During the lockdown, unlike many other apprentices working in different industries, working in IT both Gus and Jake were able to work from home and neither were laid off nor furloughed.
+During the lockdown, unlike many other apprentices working in different industries, working in IT Jake was able to work from home rather than being laid off or furloughed.
 In a work context though, I do consider that valuable learning and skills development whilst not lost has been certainly hindered.
 I am a strong believer that apprentices need structure, guidance, supervision, and support and this cannot always be easily achieved via skype calls alone, particularly when they are working in their bedrooms!

-Thankfully, since July current COVID restrictions are such that we have gradually brought them back into the office environment a couple of days a week which has been beneficial to both them and also the company.
-They work the remainder of their week home-based.
+Thankfully, since July current COVID restrictions are such that we have gradually brought Jake back into the office environment a couple of days a week which has been beneficial to both him and the company.
+Jake works the remainder of his week at home.
 Clearly, at the moment no one can second guess what COVID restrictions may or may not be further imposed, but as an employer, we can only operate with what is in front of us.

-The success of the first year with Gus and Jake has been such that despite the challenging current operating environment, we as a company in September decided to take on our third apprentice in twelve months.
+The success of the first year with Jake has been such that despite the challenging current operating environment, we as a company in September decided to take on another apprentice in twelve months.
 Having learned our lessons from the original selection processes finding the right new apprentice was much easier.
 Jake is now transitioning into a different project role within the company which is more customer-facing and our new apprentice has slotted into Jake’s old role.

 At such a difficult time for young adults seeking employment it is incumbent upon employers big and small to think about creating opportunities if they can.
 The apprenticeship scheme whilst by no means perfect has been a great way to attract young talent.
 If anyone did want to speak in any more depth about the scheme and how it has worked for us by all means drop me a line at firstname.lastname@example.org.
 Equally, Abavus in this journey have been well supported by the Institute of Telecommunications Professionals.